nkmchll/odin-recipes/README.md

 Created a simple recipe website incorporating the knowledge gained from the HTML section of the Odin Project.
 This project applied the basics of HTML inlcuding how to work with headers, body, paragraphs, bold and italic styles, creating a hyperlink, inserting an image, and using unordered list and ordered lists.

-live preview of the website: https://nkmchll.github.io/odin-recipes/
+Live preview of the website: https://nkmchll.github.io/odin-recipes/